Universal Effective Medium Theory to Predict the Thermal Conductivity in Nanostructured Materials: The Ballistic Correction Model

-In the previous two sections, we have provided an effective medium theory for $\kappa_{\mathrm{eff}}$, encoded by the nondiffusive correction term, and computed the diffusive material limit of the suppression function.
-In this section, we combine the two concepts: we derive the nondiffusive correction from the diffusive material limit.
-The resulting method is called the ``Nondiffusive Correction Model'' (NDC).
-To do so, similarly to the case with the BTE-informed suppression function, we fit $S_{\mathrm{diff}}$ with a logistic function, as shown in \ref{fig:2.2}.
-The resulting $L_c$ is 182 nm while that obtained from the BTE-informed model is 214 nm.
-We note that for the former case, $L_c/L$ is a constant since $S_{\mathrm{diff}}$ is scale-independent.
-As shown from Figs.~\ref{fig:2.3}-\ref{fig:2.4}, the effective thermal conductivities, denoted with $\kappa_{\mathrm{NDC}}$, are in good agreement with those computed directly with the BTE.
-For the low porosity case, the model is accurately predicts thermal conductivity (less than 1\% error) but for the high porosity case, the model slightly overestimates the thermal conductivity (less than 10\% error at low temperatures and less than 5\% error at high temperatures).
-The reason for this trend is that small-MFP phonons, i.e. in the region where $S_{\mathrm{diff}}(\Lambda)$ deviates from $S_{\mathrm{diff}}(\Lambda)$ the most, carry little heat with respect the bulk thermal conductivity.
-However, for high porosities, $L_c$ are smaller thus larger suppression occur throughout the MFP spectrum.
-Hence, the deviation of $S_{\mathrm{diff}}(\Lambda)$ in the small-MFP region has a larger impact for the case $\phi$ = 0.25.
+Similar to the previous section, we fit $\tilde{S}$ with a logistic function, as shown in \ref{fig:2.2}.
+In our case, the resulting $L_c$ is 182 nm while that obtained from Eq.~\ref{bte} is 214 nm.
+As shown from Figs.~\ref{fig:2.3}-\ref{fig:2.4}, the effective thermal conductivities are in good agreement with those computed directly with the BTE.
+For the low porosity case, the model accurately predicts thermal conductivity (less than 1\% error) but for the high porosity case, the model slightly overestimates the thermal conductivity (less than 10\% error at low temperatures and less than 5\% error at high temperatures).
+The reason for this trend is that for large size effects, as for the cases with relatively low temperatures or high-porosity, $S$ departs from the logistic function because of the influence of ballistic phonons on small-MFP phonons.~\cite{romano2019diffusive} This effect results in a decrease in $S(0)$ with respect to the Fourier prediction, introducing non-monotonicity in the suppression function.

-We \emph{emphasize} that the NDC model is material- and scale- independent, hence once $L_c/L$ and $S(0)$ are identified for a given geometry, they can be used for any material and scale, free from tedious Boltzmann transport simulations.
-The presented model thus provides an upper bound (unless the logistic fit behaves poorly) to $\kappa_{\mathrm{eff}}$ of a nanoporous material knowing the corresponding $\Lambda_o$, $L$ and tabulated values of $S(0)$ and $L_c/L$.
-To this end, we provide such data for several systems and materials in the Appendix~\ref{tabulated}.
-To summarize, the procedure is as follows: